 Israel in some ways accepts the propaganda war against it at face value and acts as if the whole Middle East is against it.
 Which is of course true, but there are more relevant truths, such as the facts that many Middle Eastern nations are more immediately at odds with other, and that Israel is an integral part of and a vital player in the region.
 Israel should more thoroughly recognize this reality and behave accordingly.

-To be sure, Israel has sometimes played its part and intervened in the region.
-It saved Jordan from a Syrian invasion after destabilization from the PLO, acted similarly in Lebanon a few years later, and took out Iraq’s nuclear reactor.
+When deemed absolutely necessary, Israel has played its part and intervened in the region.
+It saved Jordan from a Syrian invasion after destabilization from the PLO; acted similarly in Lebanon a few years later; and took out Iraq’s nuclear reactor [Update 2018 Mar 20: Ditto Syria’s.]
 But all these have been extreme measures, hostilities, whereas involvement at all levels should be an ongoing activity, peace treaties or the lack whereof notwithstanding.
 Mutual interests don’t require peace treaties.

 Arguably there is some merit in not getting involved, that the Arab rejectionism has been a blessing in disguise, keeping Israel away from the mostly despicable morass that passes for Middle Eastern relations.
-But Israel is no longer quite so young and impressionable, and that willful ignorance is probably more of a hindrance than a help now.
+But Israel is no longer quite so young and impressionable, and such willful ignorance has now become more a hindrance than a help.
 Israel is part of the Middle East, and even if it doesn’t step into the Arab world, the Arab world, in case we haven’t noticed, will step into it.